yene/hkoutlet/README.md

 * when refused keep retrying to reconnect but inform the user
 * when connection refused don't fail, reconnect
 * compare project with homebridge pilight
+* find a way to silence ipv6 warning

+## Bug NewIPTransport name
+If the name contains space it does not work.
+Check in the source if it works without a fake device.
+Maybe the API is wrong.

 ## License
 CC BY Yannick Weiss